 SEA LICE CONTROL USING RIDDANCE®

-NeemCo has developed, in collaboration with a variety of institutions, a control of ectoparasites of farmed fish.
+NeemCo has developed a control of ectoparasites of farmed fish.
 The initial work has focused on the sea louse (Lepophtheirus salmonis) which is the scourge of farmed salmon in Scotland and other countries where the fish are farmed.
-Riddance™ is administered by inclusion in the diet.
+Riddance® is administered by inclusion in the diet.

-- Use as a food supplement reduces the burden of immature lice by more than 70%
+- It reduces the burden of immature lice by more than 95%

 - Egg production by female lice is completely eliminated

-- There is no accumulation of the a.i. in the fish muscle fillet, eliminating pre-market withdrawal interval
+- There is no accumulation of the active ingredient in the fish muscle fillet, eliminating pre-market withdrawal interval

 The results so far suggest that other ectoparasites of other species of farmed fish will be susceptible to control by Riddance®.
 The world market size for a control for sea lice alone is $1bn/year.